Tasks and grading¶

 The program is scored based both on correctness and scope.
 A full simulation of the Ising model is inherently more interesting and more challenging than the simulation of a pair of dice.
 When choosing a topic, you should also discuss the scope of your project with the teacher.

 The project can fail.
-If you know that your program does not work, you can gain compensating points by clearly reporting how the program fails, how you know it and what steps you have taken in trying to fix it.
+If you know that your program does not work, you can gain compensating points by clearly reporting how the program fails, how you know that it does and what steps you have taken in trying to fix it.